 This show stopping collection of sustainable, organic heirloom beans is chef chosen and farm to fork fresh.
 It's like having the farmers market delivered to your doorstep.
 Up your meal game by exploring 3 unique varieties of dried heirloom beans carefully chosen for their mouthwatering flavor, sustainability, nutrient density and most importantly delectable versatility.
 We are committed to supporting small, independent farms and the important work they are doing for biodiversity and soil health.

 You'll find many a chef at the Santa Monica Farmers Market picking up these delectable, regenerative organic beans from Kandarian Organic Farms.
-The Ayoocte Morado is one of the oldest cultivated plants in the Americas.
+The Ayoocte is one of the oldest cultivated plants in the Americas.
 In Oaxaca it is used in everything from soups to tamales.
 We love the amazing flavor and dense, creamy texture.
+Depending on availability you will either get Morado or Negro.
 The Ayocote Morado is a gorgeous purple color that becomes a chocolate brown when cooked.
+The Negro is midnight black.
 It's a fairly large sized bean and has a meaty quality making it ideal as a vegetarian main dish.

 When it comes to ancient grains and farming, Larry Kandarian is legendary.
 He is passionate about growing better tasting food that is also better for us and the planet.
 His incredibly diverse array of grains, legumes, herbs and spices grown in Los Osos, California are all carefully chosen heirloom varieties that work together to create a self-sustaining eco-system that requires no fertilizer, pesticides or weed killers.
 All of this leads to better soil health, and when you grow food in better soil it just tastes better.